mdcatapult/aurac-web-plugin/README.md

 Saves a lot of time when testing.

 **N.B.
-YOU MUST BE CONNECTED TO THE ALDERLEY PARK VPN FOR THE PLUGIN TO WORK**
+MDC USERS MUST BE CONNECTED TO THE ALDERLEY PARK VPN FOR THE PLUGIN TO WORK USING THE DEFAULT URLS**

 ### Keeping Firefox changes between sessions